MDineshMurugavel/My-blog-page/A introduction.md

 ### Cloud based server (Amamzon EC2)

-The cloud based server is where your webserver will be hosted on.
+1. The cloud based server is where your webserver will be hosted on.

-You will be required to create an account and a instance.
+2. You will be required to create an account and a instance.

-You can then start designing your Blog page with HTML codes.
+3. You can then start designing your Blog page with HTML codes.

-You will be charged according to the services you use and the amount of time you use your instance for.
+4. You will be charged according to the services you use and the amount of time you use your instance for.

 ### Domain Name (Go daddy)

-The Domain name helps to provide your webpage a name that will replace the default name given in Amazon EC2 instance.
+1. The Domain name helps to provide your webpage a name that will replace the default name given in Amazon EC2 instance.

-You will be able to choose your own Domain Name.
+2. You will be able to choose your own Domain Name.

-You will be required to create an account and purchase your desired Domain Name
+3. You will be required to create an account and purchase your desired Domain Name

-You will also have to link your Domain Name to your webpage for it to function
+4. You will also have to link your Domain Name to your webpage for it to function

-### SSL
+### SSL/TSL

+1. Attaining an SSL/TSL certfificate is very important step as it keeps your webpage secure
+2. This allows HTTPS traffic, protecting the data of the user
+3.